lamcongphu/ai-video-search/README.md

 # ✨ How it works?
 This app utilizes the `transformers.js` library for running CLIP models directly in your browser.
-Utilizing `Xenova/clip-vit-large-patch14-336`, we can generate both visual and textual embeddings.
+Utilizing the `Xenova/clip-vit-large-patch14-336` model, we can generate both visual and textual embeddings.
-The model generates embeddings for each frame in the video as well as for the text query.
+We generates embeddings for each frame in the video as well as for the text query.
 After that we can simply compare the frame embeddings to the query embedding (cosineSimilarity) and calculate a match score.

 # 📝License & Attribution